mattbrock/mattbrock/Ansible_Docker_ECS/README.md

 ### Configuring ECR Docker Credential Helper

-The method which worked best for me was to add a suitable "credHelper" section to my _~/.docker/config.json_ file:
+The method which worked best for me was to add a suitable "credHelpers" section to my _~/.docker/config.json_ file:

     "credHelpers": {
         "000000000000.dkr.ecr.eu-west-2.amazonaws.com": "ecr-login"